Pardoo Station: History

 Mr S. Anderson was the proprietor of the station in 1892.
 Heavy rains in April of that year led to heavy stock losses with around 100 cattle, 1,500 sheep and 30 horses being lost in the deluge.
-In May of the same year he was thrown from his horse sustaining severe injuries, which resulted in him being taken to Roebourne for hospitalisation.
+In May of the same year he was thrown from his horse and sustained severe injuries, which resulted in him being taken to Roebourne for hospitalisation.

 Seven Aboriginal Australians were caught killing and stealing sheep from the station in 1893.
 They were sentenced to four years hard labour and eighteen lashes with the cat o' nine tails.

 In 1913 the station had an estimated flock of 20,000 sheep, which were to be shorn using the 12 stands in the shearing shed in July of that year.

 The area was flooded following heavy rains in 1929.

 Frank Snellgrove Thompson owned the station from at least 1929 until his death in 1937.
 His son, Frank Finlayson Thompson, took over control of the property until at least 1951, in addition to the family merino stud property Nardlah near Broomehill in the Great Southern region of the state.

-Over 3,000 kangaroos were poisoned on the property in 1954.

 In 1951 a seventy-year-old man, Hans Pederson, fell 30 ft from a windmill tower.
 The Royal Flying Doctor Service sent a plane from Port Hedland but it arrived too late and Pederson had died.

 Pardoo was an outcamp of De Grey Station but became a separate entity owned by the Thompson family until 1963 when Frank Thompson sold it to Leslie (Les) Schubert.
 Schubert describes the history of the station in his book Wiping Out the Tracks – The Northern Odyssey.

 In November 1965 Schubert swapped Pardoo along with a cash adjustment of $120,000 for Louisa Downs and Bohemia Downs stations in the Kimberley region.
 Karl Stein took over the station in January 1966.

 Sometime before 1977 Karl Stein retired and sold Pardoo to Russel Peake.
 The Leeds family purchased Pardoo from Peake and then sold the lease for Pardoo to Graeme and Judith Rogers.
 Pardoo is operating under the Crown Lease numbers CL694-1967 and CL194-1983 and has the associated Land Act numbers LA3114/446 and LA398/718.